Birth Tables for D&D

 the percentile dice, getting a 41.
 41 X 50 = 2050.

-He starts the game as a second level cleric.
+He starts the game as an Adept.

 These tables should take care of most aspects of

-a character..
+a character.
 However, more tables can be added.

 Some may be wondering why each table is used,